Entanglement statistics of polymers in a lattice tube and unknotting of 4-plats: Introduction

 \end{thm}

-When $L=K$ is a knot embeddable in $\tube^*$, \neweqref{finalform} gives Conjecture~\ref{mainconj}~\neweqref{eqn1}, up to the term $B_K$.
-More generally, for any link $L$, the bounds of Theorem~\ref{thm-bounds} establish that the exponential growth constant for embeddings of $L$ in $\tube^*$ is the same as that for unknot polygons (as in Conjecture~\ref{mainconj},~\neweqref{eqn2}), and that the entropic critical exponent increases by one for each prime factor of $L$.
-The latter assumes that the entropic exponent $\alpha_{0}$ for the unknot exists.
-Regarding \neweqref{eqn2}, the exponential growth constant for unknot polygons in $\tube^*$ is known to exist.
-The existence of $\alpha_0$ remains an open problem.
+Note that if $L$ is a knot $K$ embeddable in $\tube^*$, inequality \eqref{finalform} gives the KE Conjecture Equation~\eqref{eqn1}, up to the term $B_K$.
+If $L$ is a non-split link embeddable in $\tube^*$, the bounds of Theorem~\ref{thm-bounds} establish these important consequences: {\it the exponential growth constant for embeddings of $L$ in $\tube^*$ is the same as that for unknot polygons} (as in the KE Conjecture, Equation~\eqref{eqn2}), and {\it the power-law exponent increases by one for each prime factor of $L$}.
+The last statement assumes the existence of a limit that defines a power-law exponent for the unknot in $\tube^*$.
+While the exponential growth constant $\mu_{\tube^*, 0_1}$for unknots in $\tube^*$ is known to exist (this relates to ~\eqref{eqn2}), the existence of the power-law exponent for unknots in $\tube^*$ is an open problem.

-Our results about the exponential growth constants and entropic critical exponents for lattice polygons with fixed knot-type are believed to hold for any tube size, as well as in the limit where the tube dimensions go to infinity (see \cite{Orl98,Rechnitzer}). \emph{This is the first model for which they are proven.} For multi-component non-split links, the growth constant result is known for embeddings in $\mathbb{Z}^3$ of links with only unknot components \cite{Sot99}.
-The tube $\tube^*$ is the first model for which there are results on the growth constants for all multi-component non-split links and results on how the entropic exponent changes with the link-type.
-Recent numerical evidence \cite{Bonato_2021} for multi-component non-split link embeddings in $\mathbb{Z}^3$ suggests that the results in Theorem~\ref{thm-bounds} also hold for the unconfined case.
+The results presented here about the exponential growth constants and power-law exponents for lattice polygons with fixed knot-type are believed to hold for any tube size, as well as in the limit where the tube dimensions go to infinity (see~\cite{Orl98,Rechnitzer}).
+Here we provide the first proofs, with \emph{$\tube^*$ being the first model for which these results have been confirmed.} In the case of any non-split link $L$ with 2 or more components, all of which are unknots, it is known that the exponential growth constant for embeddings of $L$ in $\mathbb{Z}^3$ (i.e.\ the whole lattice) is equal to that of the unknot~\cite{Sot99}.
+The tube $\tube^*$ is the first model for which there are results on the growth constants for all multi-component non-split links, and results on how the power-law (entropic) exponent changes with the link-type.
+Recent numerical evidence~\cite{Bonato_2021} for multi-component non-split links embedded in $\mathbb{Z}^3$ suggests that Theorem~\ref{thm-bounds} also holds in the unconfined case.

-This paper is devoted to the proof of Theorem~\ref{thm-bounds}.
-The bounds in Theorem~\ref{thm-bounds}~\neweqref{mainrelation} are each obtained by considering ways to convert an embedding of one link-type into an embedding of another link-type by insertions of sub-embeddings.
-The relevant sub-embeddings, the insertion process and the mathematical challenges and approaches for the upper bound are quite distinct from those for the lower bound.
+In this paper we present the complete proof of Theorem~\ref{thm-bounds}.
+To obtain the bounds in Theorem~\ref{thm-bounds} Equation~\eqref{mainrelation}, we consider ways to insert polygon segments that convert an embedding of one link-type into an embedding of another link-type.
+The relevant polygon segments (blocks), the insertion process and the mathematical approach to prove the upper bound are different from those for the lower bound.